City-of-Helsinki/yjdh/backend/benefit/README.md

 In `backend/benefit/`:

-- Run `python manage.py makemessages -e xml,txt,html,py --no-location -l fi -l sv -l en`
+- Run `uv run python manage.py makemessages --ignore .venv -e xml,txt,html,py --no-location -l fi -l sv -l en`
-- Run `python manage.py compilemessages`
+- Run `uv run python manage.py compilemessages --ignore .venv`

 ⚠️ **Note 1: if you have technical keywords such as enum that need to have a translation, check applications/enums.py on how to get makemessages to detect them**